godot-dimensions/g4mf/specification/parts/mesh.md

 Note: This only supports shar-shaped polytopes with a simply connected topology where there exists a point on or within the polytope from which all vertices can be seen.
 See the Wikipedia article on star-shaped polygons: https://en.wikipedia.org/wiki/Star-shaped_polygon

+## Vertex Instances

+Each mesh surface has a set of vertex instances, implicitly defined how the surface's properties use the vertices.
+Vertex instances may be used by materials to define per-vertex data, such as colors or texture coordinates, for a mesh surface.

+Vertex instances are defined as the following:
+- If a mesh surface has the `"cells"` property defined, then the vertex instances are the usages of the vertices in the cells.
+For example, in a 4D model with tetarhedral cells, each cell has 4 vertex instances.
+- If a mesh surface does not have the `"cells"` property defined, but does have the `"edges"` property defined, then the vertex instances are the usages of the vertices in the edges.
+Each edge always has 2 vertex instances, one for each end of the edge.
+- If a mesh surface does not have the `"cells"` or `"edges"` properties defined, then the vertex instances are the mesh vertices themselves, allowing for point cloud materials.
+- The `"geometry"` property cannot be used to determine the vertex instances for a mesh surface.
+- Extensions may define other ways to determine the vertex instances for a mesh surface.

 ## Calculating Cell Normals

 In 3D rendering, winding order is used to determine which side of a triangle is the front or back.
 This is then used to decide if the triangle should be rendered or culled.
 The typical convention in right-handed coordinate systems like with OpenGL™ and glTF™ is to use a counter-clockwise winding order for meshes whose global basis has a positive determinant, and a clockwise winding order for meshes whose global basis has a negative determinant.